HISTORY OF THE HOLIDAYS

-One example of the mixture of sacred and secular was that — historically, in ancient Rome the death and resurrection of Attis, the god of vegetation, was celebrated on March 24 and 25, corresponding to the vernal equinox.
+One example of the mixture of sacred and secular was that in ancient Rome the death and resurrection of Attis, the god of vegetation, was celebrated on March 24 and 25, corresponding to the vernal equinox.

 Sir James Frazer in his book The Golden Bough points out an interesting coincidence.
 Among certain Christians in places where the worship of Attis was known, the death of Jesus Christ was also celebrated on March 25, though there was little historical evidence supporting that date.
-A controversy is said to have raged between the pagan and Christian advocates, each attesting that they had prior claim.
+A controversy is said to have raged between the pagan and Christian advocates, each attesting that they had the prior claim.

 Many Americans, even religious ones, are unaware of the history behind the holidays.
 If you are interested in Halloween, and how trick or treat became involved in it, you’ll like this series on the history of the holidays.